-In 2020, the Company recognized output VAT amounting to P9,438,769 from rental income earned during the year amounting to P78,656,411.
+In 2021, the Company recognized output VAT amounting to P3,701,303 from rental income earned during the year amounting to P30,844,194.

 The tax bases for rental income are based on the Company's gross receipts for the year, hence, may not be the same as the amounts of revenues reported in the 2020 statement of comprehensive income.
+The Company has no outstanding output VAT during the year while deferred output VAT arising from uncollected revenues amounted to P20,466,184.